makerdiary/nrf52840-m2-devkit/docs/nrf5-sdk/setup.md

 ### Linux

-Here we describe how to set up the toolchain on Ubuntu.
+Here we describe how to set up the toolchain on Ubuntu version 18.04 LTS.
 The steps should be similar for other Linux distributions.

 1. Ensure your host system is up to date before proceeding.

     ``` sh
-    sudo apt-get update
+    sudo apt update
+    sudo apt upgrade
     ```
-    ``` sh
-    sudo apt-get upgrade
-    ```

 2. Install the following packages using your system’s package manager.

     ``` sh
-    sudo apt-get install build-essential checkinstall
+    sudo apt install build-essential checkinstall
     ```

 3. Download and install the [GNU ARM Embedded Toolchain](https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads).
 The `7-2018-q2-update` version is recommended.
 Then ensure the path is added to your OS PATH environment variable.

     ``` sh
-    # in ~/.bash_profile, add the following script
-    export PATH="<path to install directory>/gcc-arm-none-eabi-7-2018-q2-update/bin:${PATH}"
+	echo 'export PATH="<path to install directory>/gcc-arm-none-eabi-7-2018-q2-update/bin:${PATH}"' >> ~/.bashrc
+	source ~/.bashrc
     ```
     Type the following in your terminal to verify if the path is set correctly: